Scott Bioengineering Building, Suite 202

-- Majors in Biomedical Engineering (B.S.) and Chemical and Biological Engineering (B.S.)
+- Biomedical Engineering (B.S.) combined with Chemical and Biological Engineering (B.S.)

-- Majors in Biomedical Engineering (B.S.) and Electrical Engineering, Electrical Engineering Concentration (B.S.)
+- Biomedical Engineering (B.S.) combined with Electrical Engineering, Electrical Engineering Concentration (B.S.)

-- Majors in Biomedical Engineering (B.S.) and Electrical Engineering, Lasers and Optical Engineering Concentration (B.S.)
+- Biomedical Engineering (B.S.) combined with Electrical Engineering, Lasers and Optical Engineering Concentration (B.S.)

-- Majors in Biomedical Engineering (B.S.) and Mechanical Engineering (B.S.)
+- Biomedical Engineering (B.S.) combined with Mechanical Engineering (B.S.)

 For a complete list of departmental program offerings (including certificates), see individual department catalog pages.